 Owner compensation replacement

-The amount of “owner compensation replacement” you’re eligible to claim for forgiveness is calculated by multiplying your reported net income in 2019 on your Schedule C by 8/52 (or 0.154).
+The amount of Owner Compensation Replacement you’re eligible to claim for forgiveness is calculated by multiplying your reported net income in 2019 on your Schedule C by 2.5/12 (or 0.208).
+This is essentially your entire PPP loan, assuming your loan amount did not factor in additional payroll expenses.

 Frequently asked questions